 We at Minifree and I, Leah Rowe, believe that you have the right to privacy and security.
 You have the right to your own private time where you are alone to your own thoughts, where nobody can spy on you or censor your activities.
 In spirit of this and in defiance to the current global trend of increased governmental authoritarianism, we provide this as a public service.
 This is available to everyone, in all nations (we ship internationally).
 We believe that your business is nobody elses business!

-Specifically, what this service provides is a laptop where all radio devices and ports with DMA capability are removed.
+Specifically, what this service provides is a laptop where all radio devices and ports with DMA capability are removed (to reduce the possibility of encryption keys and so on being leaked using DMA based attacks or side channel attacks).
 We also provide things like hardware-based write protection of the flash chip, in addition to full disk encryption and a host of other things.
 This is an all in one service, but if there’s anything mentioned below which you don’t want then please tell us when you order.
 Also: if there’s something not listed here that you would like, tell us!